jedi-academy/learn-4711/data/labs_1/lab01.md

 - a screenshot of your browser window accessing your webapp (showing the student list)
 - a copy of your virtual host configuration file

-Due: Sunday, Jan 13, 17:30 PST
+Due: Sunday, Jan 14, 17:30 PST

 ##Lab Marking Guideline

 The lab dropbox has a D2L rubric attached to it, which provides a raw score out of 15.
 That will be scaled so that the lab is out of 10 in the gradebook.

-I will be making sure that you have a project, with the proper webapp structure.
+We will be making sure that you have a project, with the proper webapp structure.
 It can be a NetBeans project, but doesn't have to be ... in fact, the IDE you use should not be apparent ;p

-I will check your github commit history, to see if you appear to using the process properly.
+We will check your github commit history, to see if you appear to using the process properly.

-I will be making sure that it runs properly when we deploy the project into my "comp4711" virtual host folder.
+We will be making sure that it runs properly when we deploy the project into our "comp4711" virtual host folder.

 ##CAUTION re Case Sensitivity

-Your app will be tested on a Linux machine.
-Case sensitivity is paramount.
+Your app may be tested on a Linux machine.
+If that is the case (pun intended), then case sensitivity is paramount.
 A file named "student.php" will not be seen as "Student.php".
 Your app will blow up, and you will "be fired".
+See the "Golden Rules" in the "Reference" tab of the organizer.

 This is a trivial thing to fix, but a show stopper for a deployed webapp, hence the harsh penalty.

-If you do this multiple times in the same webapp, and I get tired of having to rename files just to get the app running, I might be grumpy and "fire you" for each instance, meaning that five such simple things to fix could cost you all the marks for a lab or assignment, at 20% off each.
-My supply of sympathy and understanding is limited, and may run out :'(
+If you do this multiple times in the same webapp, and we get tired of having to rename files just to get the app running, we might be grumpy and "fire you" for each instance, meaning that five such simple things to fix could cost you all the marks for a lab or assignment, at 20% off each.
+Our supply of sympathy and understanding is limited, and may run out :'(

 This is, historically, the single biggest mistake made by COMP4711 students,